mysociety/alaveteli/doc/INSTALL.md

 # Package pinning

-You need to configure [apt-pinning](http://wiki.debian.org/AptPreferences#Pinning-1) preferences in order to prevent packages being pulled from the debian testing distribution in preference to the stable distribution once you have added the testing repository as described below.
+You need to configure [apt-pinning](http://wiki.debian.org/AptPreferences#Pinning-1) preferences in order to prevent packages being pulled from the debian wheezy distribution in preference to the stable distribution once you have added the wheezy repository as described below.

-In order to configure apt-pinning and to keep most packages coming from the Debian stable repository while installing the ones required from testing and the mySociety repository you need to run the following commands:
+In order to configure apt-pinning and to keep most packages coming from the Debian stable repository while installing the ones required from wheezy and the mySociety repository you need to run the following commands:

       echo "Package: *" >> /tmp/preferences
       echo "Pin: release a=squeeze-backports">> /tmp/preferences
       echo "Pin-Priority: 200" >> /tmp/preferences
       echo "" >> /tmp/preferences
       echo "Package: *" >> /tmp/preferences
-      echo "Pin: release a=testing">> /tmp/preferences
+      echo "Pin: release a=wheezy">> /tmp/preferences
       echo "Pin-Priority: 50" >> /tmp/preferences
       sudo cp /tmp/preferences /etc/apt/
       rm /tmp/preferences